-Turns our if you cast charming people in a charming story you’ll end up with a charming movie.
+It turns out if you cast charming people in a charming story, you’ll end up with a charming movie.
 Who knew?

-It’s the 1950s and even though she’s incredibly bright Eilis Lacey can’t make enough money because she can’t find a job.
-Her sister arranges for an acquaintance, a priest living in Brooklyn, to sponsor her immigration to America.
+It’s the 1950s, and even though she’s incredibly bright, Eilis Lacey can’t make enough money because she can’t find a job.
+Her sister arranges an acquaintance, a priest living in Brooklyn, to sponsor her immigration to America.
 What follows is –as you’d imagine– a quiet coming of age tale about a young woman coming into her home, learning to follow her heart, and figuring out where her true home really is.

 It’s definitely a story you’ve seen before but with just enough variations to keep it interesting.
-Moreover, the cast are all great.
-Saoirse Ronan is all grown up and her performance as Eilis, who goes from being a wall flower to a strong-willed woman, is fantastic.
+Moreover, the cast is all great.
+Saoirse Ronan is all grown up and her performance as Eilis, who goes from being a wallflower to a strong-willed woman, is fantastic.
 There’s so much subtlety and nuance in her body language and face that you can always tell there’s a lot more going on beneath the surface.

-Also around for the ride are Jim Broadbent as the priest who help Eilis come to America and Julie Waters as the owner of the boarding house where Eilis lives.
+Also around for the ride are Jim Broadbent as the priest who helps Eilis come to America, and Julie Waters as the boarding house owner where Eilis lives.
 They’re both perfect for their roles, both heartfelt and hilarious.

 Brooklyn is a charming movie about charming people and set in a charming version of 1950s post-war America where people could still move there with nothing and end up with everything.
 It’s a bit nostalgic, a bit funny, and a lot sweet.
 And charming, did I mention charming?